cneyens/adepy/README.md

 AdePy contains analytical solutions for the advection-dispersion equation (ADE) describing solute transport in groundwater, written in Python.

 Currently, all solutions shown in [Wexler (1992)](https://doi.org/10.3133/twri03B7) are provided as separate Python functions.
 These simulate 1D, 2D or 3D solute transport in uniform background flow for a variety of boundary conditions and source geometries.
 The solute may be subjected to linear equilibrium sorption and first-order decay.
-Additionally, solutions for instantaneous point pulse sources ("tracer slugs") are also provided for 1D, 2D and 3D transport.
+Additionally, solutions for instantaneous point pulse sources ("tracer slugs") are also provided for 1D, 2D and 3D transport, as well as the Multi-Process Non-Equilibrium (MPNE) 1D transport model described in [Neville et al. (2000)](https://doi.org/10.1016/S0169-7722(00)00094-2).

 Since all equations are linear, superposition in time and space can be applied to create complex source geometries with time-varying source concentrations.
 Gauss-Legendre quadrature is used to solve the integrals which require numerical integration.
 Sequential or parallel first-order parent-daughter chain reactions are supported using the method described by [Sun & Clement (1999)](https://doi.org/10.1023/A:1006507514019).